mauricekorf/CarefullyCausal/README.md

 # Show saved output from $Estimand_interpretation
 output$Estimand_interpretation

-#> [1] "The estimand shows the average causal effect in the population of interest given the different exposure
+#> [1] "The estimand shows the (conditional) average causal effect in the population of interest given the different exposure
 #> regimes.
+Importantly, when family is binomial the outcome regression model should be interpreted as the #> conditional ATE where the effect is conditional on the covariates within the adjustment set.
-More specifically, the effect when everybody would have received exposure level 1 with respect to when #> everybody would have received exposure level 0 when adjusting for a set of covariates (race, sex, education,
+#>  For the other estimators, it shows the effect when everybody would have received exposure level 1 with respect to when everybody would have received exposure level 0 when adjusting for a set of covariates (race, sex, education,
-#> smokeintensity, smokeyrs, wt71, exercise, active, age)  It should, however, be noted that only a few basic
+#> smokeintensity, smokeyrs, wt71, exercise, active, age).
+It should, however, be noted that only a few basic
 #> properties can be inferred from this estimand including: outcome of interest, exposure variable, contrast, and
 #> adjusted for variables.
 This means that many things cannot be inferred, such as definition of exposure,
 #> information on target population, duration, timing among many other aspects.
 This basic estimand should